nanalingS2/-/README.md

 2. Timers and Periodic Tasks :
    useful for implementing tasks
    that need to be executed periodically with a specific time interval.
-4. Power Management
+3. Power Management :
+   can transition the microcontroller into a low-power state,
+   saving energy during the wait period.
-5. Synchronization
+4. Synchronization